nobuyuki83/academic-kickstart/content/en/authors/admin/_index.md

 - Visitors
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+Nobuyuki Umetani is an associate professor in the University of Tokyo.
+His research interests include computational fabrication, physics-based animation, machine learning for 3D geometry, data-driven physics modeling, and biomechanical simulation.

+In the field of computer graphics, I have been conducting studies about interactive design systems for various functional objects such as clothing pattern design, furniture design, musical instrument design, and aerodynamical automobile design.
+The main focus on my resarch is design of computational alrogithm and interaction technique to facilitate creative customized design.